 Minimum Listing Requirements TSX Non-Exempt Technology Issuers TSX Non-Exempt Research & Development (R&D) Issuers TSX Non-Exempt Forecasting Profitability TSX Non-Exempt Profitable Issuers TSX Exempt Industrial Companies Earnings or Revenue Evidence of pre-tax earnings from on-going operations for the current or next fiscal year of at least \$200,000 Pre-tax earnings from on-going operations of at least \$200,000 in the last fiscal year Pre-tax earnings from on-going operations of at least \$300,000 in the last fiscal year Cash Flow Evidence of pre-tax cash flow from on-going operations for the current or next fiscal year of at least \$500,000 Pre-tax cash flow of \$500,000 in the last fiscal year Pre-tax cash flow of \$700,000 in the last fiscal year, and an average of \$500,000 for the past 2 fiscal years Net Tangible Assets \$7,500,000 \$2,000,000 \$7,500,000 Adequate Working Capital and Capital Structure Funds to cover all planned development expenditures, capital expenditures, and G&A expenses for 1 year Funds to cover all planned R&D expenditures, capital expenditures and G&A expenses for 2 years Working capital to carry on the business, and an appropriate capital structure Cash in Treasury Min. \$10 million in the treasury, with majority raised by prospectus offering Min. \$12 million in the treasury, with majority raised by prospectus offering Products and Services Evidence that products or services at an advanced stage of development or commercialization and that management has the expertise and resources to develop the business Minimum 2 year operating history that includes R&D activities.
-Evidence of technical expertise and resources to advance its research and development programs Management and Board of Directors Management, including the board of directors, should have adequate experience and technical expertise relevant to the company's business and industry as well as adequate public company experience.
-Companies are required to have at least two independent directors.
-Public Distribution and Market Capitalization Minimum 1,000,000 free trading public shares Minimum \$10,000,000 held by public shareholders 300 public shareholders Minimum 1,000,000 free trading public shares Minimum \$4,000,000 held by public shareholders each holding a board lot Minimum \$50 million market capitalization 300 public shareholders each holding a board lot Sponsorship Generally required Not required
+Evidence of technical expertise and resources to advance its research and development programs Management and Board of Directors Public Distribution and Market Capitalization Minimum 1,000,000 free trading public shares Minimum \$10,000,000 held by public shareholders 300 public shareholders each holding a board lot Minimum \$50 million Minimum 1,000,000 free trading public shares Minimum \$4,000,000 held by public shareholders 300 public shareholders each holding a board lot C market capitalization Sponsorship Generally required Not required

-$Source: TMX\ Group - ''Listing\ requirements\ for\ Industrial,\ Technology,\ Research\ \&\ Development\ and\ Real\ Estate\ Companies"$
+Source: TMX Group - "Listing requirements for Industrial, Technology, Research & Development and Real Estate Companies"

-Note: most renewable energy and clean technology issuers will fall under these listing requirements.
-The tsx/tsxv also has a separate category listing requirements for "diversified" issuers that may be applicable in certain circumstances.
+Note: most cannabis issuers will fall under these listing requirements.
+The TSX/TSXV also has a separate category listing requirements for "diversified" issuers that may be applicable in certain circumstances.